Marcomanni

-In the second century AD, during the reign of Marcus Aurelius and his co-emperors, the Romans pursued a major series of bloody wars against the Marcomanni and their allies which are called the Marcomannic wars.
+In the second half of second century AD, during the reign of Marcus Aurelius and his co-emperors, the Romans pursued a long series of bloody wars against the Marcomanni and their allies which are called the Marcomannic Wars.
 At one point the Marcomanni and their allies invaded Italy itself.
+Eventually defeated and weakened, many Marcomanni were moved into the Roman empire, but the tensions behind this war were never resolved, and their neighbours such as the Quadi continued to come into conflict with Rome.
+This ended only when large numbers of Goths, Alans and Huns moved from the east and took effective control of the Middle Danubian region in the late 4th century.
+The Marcomanni and their neighbours needed to decide between the Rome-centred civilization, and the mobile and militarized life of the newcomers.
+One of the last clear mentions of the Marcomanni is in 395 when they, along with the neighbouring Quadi, joined Huns, Goths, Alans and others in a massive raid across the Danube into the fertile areas of the Roman Balkans, where Roman authors claimed that they left behind a desert.
+Many Suebi, probably including many Marcomanni, soon left the region entirely and travelled far to the west into Roman Gaul and then even further, founding the Kingdom of the Suebi in what is now northern Portugal and north-eastern Spain.
+Others joined in with what historian Herwig Wolfram called the "Hunnic Alternative" to Rome, because the newcomers now coalesced into the empire of Attila, whose warlords settled around the Middle Danubian, including Roman Pannonia.

-Eventually defeated, the Marcomanni were weakened, and many were moved into the Roman empire, but the tensions behind this war were never resolved, and their neighbours such as the Quadi continued to come into conflict with Rome.
-This ended only when Goths, Alans and Huns moved from the east into the Middle Danube region and took effective control of it in the late 4th century.
-The region subsequently came under the rule of Attila, who died in 453.
-By this time many Marcomanni apparently already lived within Pannonia in the Roman empire, and at least some of these had converted to Christianity.
-There are indications that a significant number apparently came to live to the south between the Sava and Drava rivers in what is now Slovenia and Croatia.
-More generally, although the details are now unclear, many Marcomanni and other Suebian communities from the region of the Elbe and Danube are believed to have joined the Langobardi who moved southwards into the Middle Danube region, replacing the short-lived kingdoms which arose after Attila's death, and subsequently moved into Italy under pressure from the arrival of the Avars from the east.
-Other Marcomanni are likely to have joined the Alemanni, and Bavarians to their west, or even to have left the region entirely with the Suebi who founded the Kingdom of the Suebi in what is now Portugal and Spain.
+Among the small new kingdoms which precipitated out of Attila's empire after his death in 453 was a single Suebian group.
+However, in the region where the Marcomanni had dominated were now Rugians and Heruli, and many Marcomanni had by now crossed the Danube and lived within what was left of the Roman Pannonia, and at least some of these had converted to Christianity.
+One group of Suebi, which probably included Marcomanni, apparently found a new home between the Sava and Drava rivers in what is now Slovenia and northern Croatia.
+In the 6th century, although the details are now unclear, many Suebian communities from the region of the Elbe and Danube are believed to have joined the Langobardi (Lombards) who moved from the north, replacing the short-lived kingdoms which arose after Attila's death, and subsequently moved into Italy under pressure from the arrival of the Avars from the east.
+Other people descended from the Marcomanni are likely to have joined the Alemanni and Bavarians to their west, or to have become integrated with the newcomers.